-- 16.1 An elected governor may hold office for a period of up to 3 years. - 16.2 An elected governor shall cease to hold office if he ceases to be a member of the constituency or class by which he was elected. - 16.3 An elected governor shall be eligible for re-election at the end of his term but shall not hold office for longer than nine consecutive years or three consecutive terms each of three years. - 16.4 An appointed governor may hold office for a period of up to 3 years. - 16.5 An appointed governor shall cease to hold office if the sponsoring organisation withdraws its sponsorship of him or terminates the appointment. - 16.6 An appointed governor shall be eligible for re-appointment at the end of his term but shall not hold office for longer than nine consecutive years or three consecutive terms each of three years. - 16.7 For the purposes of the tenure provisions set out in paragraphs 16.1 and 16.5 above, a "year" means a period of twelve (12) consecutive months commencing immediately

-- on the date of authorisation and each successive period of twelve (12) months thereafter. - 16.8 The appointment of Appointed Governors is subject to the veto provisions contained at paragraph 3 of Annex 3.
+- 16.1 An elected governor may hold office for a period of up to 3 years. - 16.2 An elected governor shall cease to hold office if they cease to be a member of the constituency or class by which they were elected. - 16.3 An elected governor shall be eligible for re-election at the end of their term but shall not hold office for longer than six consecutive years or two consecutive terms each of three years. - 16.4 An appointed governor may hold office for a period of up to 3 years. - 16.5 An appointed governor shall cease to hold office if the sponsoring organisation withdraws its sponsorship of them or terminates the appointment. - 16.6 An appointed governor shall be eligible for re-appointment at the end of their term but shall not hold office for longer than six consecutive years or two consecutive terms each of three years. - 16.7 A governor who has completed two terms of office (the maximum) cannot be re-elected or re-appointed for a period of 1 year. - 16.8 For the purposes of the tenure provisions set out in paragraphs 16.1 and 16.5 above, a "year" means a period of twelve (12) consecutive months commencing immediately on the date of authorisation and each successive period of twelve (12) months thereafter. - 16.9 The appointment of Appointed Governors is subject to the veto provisions contained at paragraph 3 of Annex 3.